 - 4.13 Providers must have and follow a non-discrimination policy.
 CPA providers must follow the Multi-Ethnic Placement Act (MEPA) and Inter-Ethnic Placement Act (IEPA).
-Provider must not use race, ethnicity or religion as a basis for a delay or denial in placement of a child, either with regard to matching with a family or with regard to placing a child in a CCI. - 4.14 Providers must document in GA+SCORE all admission requests and decisions made based on referrals to the agency where an admissions application was received.
+Provider must not use race, ethnicity or religion as a basis for a delay or denial in placement of a child, either with regard to matching with a family or with regard to placing a child in a CCI.
+Providers must have a Foster Parent recruitment and retention plan that supports the current needs of the state.
+This plan should be regularly updated and must be uploaded into GA SCORE on an annual basis. - 4.14 Providers must document in GA+SCORE all admission requests and decisions made based on referrals to the agency where an admissions application was received.
 Inquiries made to the provider where an admissions application was not received should not be included on the list.
 The list must include the requesting county name, case manager's name, child's name, child's program designation, presenting issue(s), and reason for accepting or denying admission. - 4.15 All placement referrals must be documented within 15 business days of receipt in the GA+SCORE System. - 4.16 Providers must provide youth with an age and developmentally appropriate orientation to their program.
 Orientation must include information on reporting personal boundary concerns, bullying, violence or other concerns.
 Orientation must also include information on the agency's child ombudsmen.
 (See RBWO Standard 1.10) - 4.17 Providers must regularly assess the vulnerabilities of youth in making room and/or cottage assignments and use the assessment in making such matching decisions.
 Child vulnerability refers to the ability of a child to avoid, negate or modify threats.
 Vulnerabilities include such things as age, development, sexual stage of development, sexual orientation, disabilities, ability to communicate, provocative behaviors, and health.